 The application should be lodged in writing or orally and in person by the person seeking protection at the NDGAP.
 The Asylum Act states that children between 14 and 18 years old have the capacity to exercise their rights in their own asylum procedure, even though, in general, they only have limited legal capacity.
-If a family lodges an asylum application together, children between 14-18 have to formally (in writing) agree to the joint application.
-According to this, children aged between 14-18 have the right to lodge an asylum application separately from their parents/responsible adults.
-The individualised risks can also be examined during the separate interviews (in general, children above 14 years old need to be interviewed separately from their family members).
+If a family lodges an asylum application together, children between 14-18 must formally (in writing) agree to the joint application.
+They also have the right to lodge an asylum application separately from their parents/responsible adults.
+Furthermore, the individualised risks may be examined during the separate interviews (in general, children above 14 years old need to be interviewed separately from their family members).
 A humanitarian residence permit is issued to a person who applies for asylum.
-If the person staying in Hungary seeking protection, who is allowed to apply for asylum, appears before another authority to lodge an application.
-If the asylum claim is made in the course of forced measures or measures or punishment affecting personal liberty, the proceeding authority must record the statement and forward it to the asylum authority without delay.
+If the person staying in Hungary seeking protection, who is allowed to apply for asylum, appears before another authority to lodge an application for asylum, that authority should inform the asylum seeker about where to turn to with their application.
+If the asylum claim is made during forced measures or measures or punishment affecting personal liberty, the proceeding authority must record the statement and forward it to the asylum authority without delay.